 When Jasmine Vargas, a beauty and lifestyle blogger, needed a pick-me-up in Marshfield, she went in search of caffeine.
 At TheDaily Grind, the barista whipped up Vargas something custom—a peppermint mocha—and she wasn’t disappointed.
 “The coffee was perfect,” Vargas reported.

 Does cold weather put the brakes on cold coffee?
 Not if you’re Destiny Wallen, a Travel Expert that hikes (and sips!) all year long.
 Destiny is trying to visit every state park in Wisconsin, and she recently logged some miles in and around Rhinelander.
 While there, she went to Briar House and ordered a frozen peppermint/vanilla coffee, even though it was a chilly 10 degrees outside.

 “I would highly recommend stopping in if you’re in the area!” she said.

-Explore Fitchburg this fall and discover abundant bike trails, a vibrant arts scene and some of the region’s best restaurants.
+Explore Fitchburg this winter and enjoy a vibrant arts scene, top-notch recreational trails and some of the region’s best restaurants.
 Relax in accommodations conveniently located near shopping, dining and entertainment options.